bfrentz/dissertation/README.md

 Created 11/04/19

-Changes (11/04/19)
+Updates
-* Working on chapter one, introduction
+* (11/04/19) Working on chapter one, introduction
+* (11/09/19) Finished text and figures for chapter 1.
+* (11/12/19) Added tables to chapter 1.